 The Grace Kelly “Graceful” Look

 For girls with light features, the “Grace Kelly” look is to kill for.
 If you have light hair, eyes, or skin color, think about wearing white this season.
 To make the color more interesting, include different types of texture or weave.
 Comb your hair backward and secure it in place by spraying it with hairspray (See HERE and HERE).
 The makeup should start with sunscreen, a primer, and a foundation of your choice.
 For eyes, use grey (See HERE), brown (See HERE), or purple (See HERE) toned eyeliners.
 A browbone highlighter (See HERE) and a brow pencil (See HERE) gives your eye area a nice symmetrical look.
 Finish the look off with a glossy coral-pink lip gloss (See HERE).

 The Nicole Kidman “Sexy” Look

 The care-free look is perfect for those women who want a fuss-free look.
 A nice and easy updo like a French Twist with loose tendrils framing your face is all you need to do with hair.
 Make sure you use hairspray (See HERE and HERE).
 For makeup, start the look with a sheer coverage foundation underneath your favorite sunscreen and primer of course.
-A lightly penciled-in brow (See HERE), a lightly dusted eyeshadow and highlighter (See HERE) is perfect with effortless nude lips (See HERE and HERE).
+A lightly penciled brow (See HERE) and a dusted eyeshadow with a highlighter (See HERE) look effortless with nude lips (See HERE and HERE).